The Difference Between MSDS & SDS

 The GHS is a system for harmonizing hazard classification criteria and chemical hazard communication elements worldwide.
 The GHS is not a regulation; rather it is a framework or guidance for classifying and labeling hazardous chemicals.
 The purpose of classification under the GHS is to provide harmonized information to users of chemicals with the goal of enhancing the protection of human health and the environment.

 Around the world, countries have regulatory systems for chemical classification and hazard communication.
-The systems may look similar, but their differences can lead to multiple interpretations and inconsistencies for a classification, label and Safety Data Sheets (SDS) for the same product.
+The systems may look similar, but their differences can lead to multiple interpretations and inconsistencies for classifications, labels and Safety Data Sheets (SDS) for the same product.
 Moving to one standard in the age of global trade simplifies regulations and improves the safety of workers who interact with chemical hazards.

 From MSDS to SDS

 MSDS (Material Safety Data Sheet) is now called an SDS (Safety Data Sheet).
 The transition from MSDS to SDS began in the early 2000s and has continued worldwide.

 The purpose of both MSDS and SDS documents remains unchanged and is to list the information pertaining to the occupational health and safety for the various uses of the substances and products.
 MSDS and SDS are where you go if you need more information on the product and what to do if there is exposure to the product or a spill.

 MSDS vs SDS

 Since the shift from MSDS to SDS, the information and verbiage on the documents have changed.
 What was known as “controlled products" on the MSDS are now called "hazardous products" on the SDS.
-Suppliers are still responsible for classifying their products, writing labels and authoring SDSs, and sending these labels with the products at the time of sale.
+Suppliers are still responsible for classifying their products, writing labels, authoring SDSs, and sending these labels with the products at the time of sale.